MicrosoftDocs/msteams-docs/msteams-platform/tabs/quickstarts/build-custom-personal-tab-node.js-yeoman.md

 ---
-title: "Quickstart: Build Custom Configurable Tabs with Node.js and the Microsoft Teams Yeoman Generator"
+title: "Quickstart: Build a Custom Personal Tab with Node.js and the Teams Yeoman Generator"
 author: laujan
-description: A quickstart guide to building custom tabs with node.js. ms.topic: quickstart ms.author: laujan
+description: A quickstart guide to building a custom personal tab with node.js and the Teams Yeoman Generator. ms.topic: quickstart ms.author: laujan
 ---
-# Quickstart: Build a custom personal tabs with Node.js and the Microsoft Teams Yeoman Generator
+# Quickstart: Build a custom personal tab with Node.js and the Teams Yeoman Generator

 [!INCLUDE [common-node-js-build-custom-tabs](common-node-js-build-custom-tabs.md)]